arjunchakri/arjunchakri.github.io/config/README.md

 # URL Shortener Feature

-This website now includes a URL shortener feature that allows you to create short links using query parameters.
+This website now includes a powerful URL shortener feature with Firebase backend for dynamic management of short links.

 ## How to Use